 - Cottage cheese

-Start off by taking off anywhere between 200-300 calories from what you’re estimated for maintenance daily and gradually adjust according to how fast you’re losing weight.
+In order to maintain as much muscle as possible whilst losing fat, start off by taking off anywhere between 200-300 calories from what you’re estimated for maintenance daily and gradually adjust according to how fast you’re losing weight.

-Get a dose of vitamin D
+4. Get a Dose of Vitamin D

 Vitamin D can be found in foods including: